-You may leave the premises only if your parent or guardian sends an email or signed letter to CSF detailing who you are going to visit, the time you expect to be off the campus, and the name and contact information of the adult who will pick you up from and return you to the campus, and if approval is granted by the Executive Director or Co-Executive Director of the CSF.
-You should not plan to be away from the campus during scheduled class or activity time. - 37.
-Can SPISE be compared to a sleep-over summer camp?
+You may leave the premises only if your parent or guardian sends an email or signed letter to CSF detailing who you are going to visit, the time you expect to be off the campus, and the name and contact information of the adult who will pick you up from and return you to the campus, and if approval is granted by the Director of SPISE (Dr. Dinah Sah).
+You should not plan to be away from the campus for extended periods of time on the weekend (e.g. more than approximately 3 hours for church).

+35. Can SPISE be compared to a sleep-over summer camp?

 SPISE is NOT a summer camp.
 Students should not apply unless they are mentally and physically prepared to be intensively immersed in challenging and rigorous course work for five weeks.
-Every student will be to be intensively immersed in challenging and rigorous course work for five weeks.
 Every student will be challenged just outside his/her comfort zone, and students are expected to give their best effort for all five weeks.

-- 38. Is an interview required as part of the application process?
+- 36. Is an interview required as part of the application process?

-Students should expect to be interviewed by a member of the Executive Admissions Committee before acceptance into the program. - 39.
-Will I be required to bring any apparatus or books with me?
+Students should expect to be interviewed by a member of the Executive Admissions Committee before acceptance into the program. - 37.
+Will I be required to provide any equipment or books?